gvwilson/thirdbit/src/fiction/iffy/index.md

 and headed for her storage locker.

-She detoured a few steps to study the antenna at the stern, which looked just as normal as it had that morning, then shrugged, retraced her steps to her room, and closed the door behind her.
+She detoured a few steps to study the antenna at the stern, which looked as innocuous as it had that morning, then shrugged, retraced her steps to her room, and closed the door behind her.